 Able to pay attention to high-interest things

-The theory is that sufferers from ADHD can actually devote all of their interest into one activity at a time, so long as they are hyper-focused on the issue.
-In adolescents, parents may see this with a video game obsession.
-In children, it can present itself in different ways.
+One theory states those with ADHD can actually devote all of their interest into one activity at a time, so long as they are hyper-focused on the issue.
+In adolescents, parents may see this with a video game obsession, among others.
 Children with ADHD may also be able to stay on task only in high-energy activities.
-This, too, indicates tunnel vision so long as the child is appropriately engaged.

 Excessively hyperactive / always in motion

 One of the key symptoms of ADHD is the H – hyperactivity.
-Certainly all kids seem to be hyper from time to time, but there is a breaking point for this behavior.
-If a child never acts under control and is always in motion over the course of an entire day, it may be a sign of the symptom.
-Children traditionally have waves of energy and rest, but if a child appears never to rest, it may be time to contact the pediatrician.
+Children traditionally have waves of energy and rest, but if a child appears never to rest and is always in motion over the course of an entire day, it may be time to contact the pediatrician.

 Lack of interest in reading or cuddling